VincyH/Data-Acquisition/README.md

 # Data-Acquisition

 ##Abstract
-this is data acquisition about battery , CPU , memory and memory leak is base on uiautomator(1.0 or 2.0) automated test scripts
+this is data acquisition about battery , CPU , memory and memory leak is base on uiautomator or other UI automated test scripts that base on junit

 ##Usage